Great Rooftop Bars in Tampa Bay

-The View: Located above The Birchwood on posh Beach Drive, The Canopy is an oasis for those looking to soak in a special crafted cocktail and lounge in style.
-Since it opened this summer The Canopy has quickly built its acclaim as a St. Pete destination.
+The View: Located above The Birchwood on posh Beach Drive in St. Petersburg, The Canopy is an oasis for those looking to soak in a special crafted cocktail and lounge in style.
 Lined with private cabanas, The Canopy offers as much privacy or visibility as one would need.
 But let’s face it, it’s all about being seen here, making it a perfect place for girl’s night out.
-An added bonus is The Canopy has comfy couches facing modern electric fire pits making it an acceptable outside excursion well into the cooler months.
-The Canopy provides expansive views, including the soon-to-be-demolished Pier and St. Petersburg Yacht Club.
+An added bonus is The Canopy has comfy couches facing modern electric fire pits, making it an acceptable outside excursion well into the cooler months.
+Situated four stories above Beach Drive, The Canopy provides expansive views of Tampa Bay, the downtown St. Petersburg skyline and the St. Petersburg Yacht Club.

 What to order: While the Canopy offers an extensive list of signature cocktails, the Dirty Martini with goat cheese stuffed olives takes the familiar to new heights.

 809 Gulf Way, St. Pete Beach